z-shell/zi/docs/README.md

 ## Authors & contributors

-The original setup of this repository is by [Z-Shell ❮ ZI ❯ Community](https://github.com/z-shell).
+The original setup of this repository is by [Z-Shell ZI Community](https://github.com/z-shell).

 For a full list of all authors and contributors, see [the contributors page](https://github.com/z-shell/zi/contributors).

 ## Project assistance

-If you want to say **thank you** or/and support active development of Z-Shell ❮ ZI ❯:
+If you want to say **thank you** or/and support active development of Z-Shell ZI :

 - Add a [GitHub Star](https://github.com/z-shell/zi) to the project.
-- Tweet about the Z-Shell ❮ ZI ❯.
+- Tweet about the ❮ ZI ❯.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

-Together, we can make Z-Shell ❮ ZI ❯ **better**!
+Together, we can make Z-Shell ZI **better**!

 ## Security